skj1991/EventsAround/README.md

 You will then input the city of your choice to search when prompted:

-    Atlanta OR Los Angeles, CA
+    ex.
+Atlanta OR Los Angeles

 Then enter the corresponding number of a displayed event to learn more.